 Commonly, multiple data science experts across varying specializations will work together to achieve a team’s goals.

-How to Write a Data Science Job Description for Your Project
+How Do You Write a Data Science Job Description?

-When you have identified the skills required for a quality data scientist and your project-specific requirements, writing your job description is the next step.
+When you have identified the skills necessary for a quality data scientist and your project-specific requirements, writing your job description is the next step.
 Your job description should include:

 The data at hand, problem statement, and project goals (e.g., analysis, visualization, prediction model creation, data cleaning, etc.).